 We head down to Three Ranges after our lap to meet the owner, Michael Lewis, and sample the local flavours.
 Curtis is obviously a figure in town, saying high and catching up with everyone we come across, local and tourist alike.
 At dinner he covers our bill by arm-wrestling for it with a friend at a neighboring table.
 All-too happy to have found a worthy opponent, his friend laughs and picks up a bill for some strangers that would considerably lighten any wallet.
 But in towns like this, people are more important than things, and he thinks nothing of it as he and Curtis laugh through their antics.

 The last day of our trip, we finally lost the weather lottery and the clouds moved in.
 Standing atop the shuttle road in the rain, Curtis surprised us with a rare honor.
 “We just finished a brand new hand-cut DH trail, so we thought who better to open it for us than Lisa!”

 Charging the trail, it was obvious Lisa was in her element at the front of the train, and “Coaster” was christened.
 Covered in mud and cheeks aching from laughing, we coasted down to bike park’s exit, just meters from the back door of the pub.
 Michael greeted us with growlers and a newly tapped cask brew.

 On the final day, grudgingly heading back to real life, we made one last stop that ended the trip more beautifully than any other way possible.
-We were invited to stop by in Chu Chua, a small First Nations community north of Barrier, and check out their local trails.
+We were invited to stop by Chu Chua, the community of the Simpcw Nation, north of Barrier, and check out their local trails.
 Tom and Sky Eustache met us for brunch and told us about their network as the morning’s rain exhausted itself and faded away.